Lawyer: Gun used by child who shot teacher was ‘secured’

 The family said the week of the shooting “was the first week when we were not in class with him.
 We will regret our absence on this day for the rest of our lives.”

 The statement was released through the office of Newport News-based attorney James S. Ellenson.
+It is the first public communication from child’s family and comes nearly two weeks after the shooting occurred Jan.
+6 at Richneck Elementary.

+Police had earlier said that the 6-year-old’s mother legally purchased the gun but that it was unclear how her son gained access to it.
+A Virginia law prohibits leaving a loaded gun where it is accessible to a child under 14, a misdemeanor crime punishable with a maximum one-year prison sentence and $2,500 fine.
+No charges have been brought against the mother.

+The shooting has drawn international attention to the shipbuilding city of Newport News, which sits along the James River near the Chesapeake Bay.
+It has many people across the nation struggling to comprehend how such a thing could happen, while fueling an ongoing debate about how schools discipline children.

+The family said the child has been under hospital care since the shooting and is receiving “the treatment he needs.”

+“We continue to pray for his teacher’s full recovery, and for her loved ones who are undoubtedly upset and concerned,” the family said.
+“At the same time, we love our son and are asking that you please include him and our family in your prayers.”

-The shooting occurred Jan.
-6 as teacher Abigail Zwerner taught her first grade class at Richneck Elementary in Newport News.
+The shooting occurred as Zwerner was teaching her first grade class at Richneck.
+Authorities said there was no warning and no struggle before the boy pointed the gun at Zwerner.

-The bullet pierced Zwerner’s hand and struck her chest.
+The bullet pierced Zwerner’s hand and struck her chest, police said.
 The 25-year-old teacher hustled her students out of the classroom before being rushed to the hospital.

-Newport News police had said that the 6-year-old’s mother legally purchased the gun but that it was unclear how her son gained access to it.

-A Virginia law prohibits leaving a loaded gun where it is accessible to a child under 14, a misdemeanor crime punishable with a maximum one-year prison sentence and $2,500 fine.
-No charges have been brought against the mother so far.
+Police Chief Steve Drew described the shooting as “intentional.”
+A judge will determine what’s next for the child.

+The superintendent of Newport News schools revealed last week that Richneck administrators had learned the child may have had a weapon before the shooting.
+But a search did not find the handgun, despite staff looking through his bag.